When Should My Child to See an Iowa Pediatric Dentist?

 - Reduced access to fluoridated water

 - Drinking large amounts of fruit drinks and juice

-How the Staff at Joyner Dental Arts Can Help Your Child Improve Their Oral Hygiene
+How the Staff at Dental Arts Dr. Deb Cassill Can Help Your Child Improve Their Oral Hygiene

 Because toddlers tend to suck their thumbs, we pay close attention to how this is impacting their bite.
 We’ll also have a one-on-one conversation with you regarding your child’s oral health and what you can do to help your child maintain excellent care.